 6 main types of cost for custom app development

 One of the most important considerations for businesses seeking the best solution at the lowest cost is the price of developing a custom app.
 Clients frequently ask for extremely precise estimates for upcoming projects, but the reality is that the price of developing custom software varies greatly depending on the specifics of each project.
-Determining what has the greatest impact on the overall cost of an app is still crucial.
+Determining what has the greatest impact on the overall cost of developing an app is still crucial.

 - The complexity of features: What might seem simple to a typical app user may require additional work for a developer.
 There are many features that can be added to an app but are not required, such as push notifications, chat, feedback, integrations, the use of a microphone or camera, and many others.
 The total cost will increase as you have more of them.